ITISFoundation/osparc-manual/docs/platform_introduction/user_setup/annotations.md

 # Annotations
 One important aspect of *o²S²PARC* is its adherence to [**FAIR**](https://www.nature.com/articles/sdata201618) (**F**indable **A**ccessible **I**nteroperable **R**eusable) data and code-based artifacts (e.g. models, simulations, data processing modules).
 To that end, we enable several different features to promote FAIR principles.
 ## Ten Simple Rules Rating Rubric
-The TSR is a communication tool for modelers to organize their model development process and present it coherently to each stakeholder's interests (see [10 Simple Rules with Conformance Rubric](https://www.imagwiki.nibib.nih.gov/content/10-simple-rules-conformance-rubric)).
-The TSR was elaborated by the Committee on [Credible Practice of Modeling & Simulation in Healthcare](https://www.imagwiki.nibib.nih.gov/content/committee-credible-practice-modeling-simulation-healthcare-description).
+The Ten Simple Rules (TSRs) is a communication tool for modelers to organize their model development process and present it coherently to each stakeholder's interests (see [10 Simple Rules with Conformance Rubric](https://www.imagwiki.nibib.nih.gov/content/10-simple-rules-conformance-rubric)).
+The TSR was elaborated by the [Committee on Credible Practice of Modeling & Simulation in Healthcare](https://www.imagwiki.nibib.nih.gov/content/committee-credible-practice-modeling-simulation-healthcare-description).

 It foresees that model creators both self-rate their level of adherence to these ten rules, as well as formulate a goal of the level of adherence that they aim for and a justification for the rating in the form of a link (preferred) or free text.